40 years ago, there were no Mexican restaurants in London.

 Cavita | Marylebone

 Since opening in May 2022, Cavita has swiftly risen to become quite possibly the best Mexican restaurant in London.
 It’s the debut solo spot from Adriana Cavita, who’s spent years working in some of the world’s top kitchens, including El Bulli (three Michelin Stars), Pujol (currently 12th on the World’s 50 Best list), and Aska (two Michelin Stars).
-So we can count ourselves lucky that she chose London for her own restaurant, with sharing dishes like wood-grilled chicken and whole sea bream cooked inside banana leaves.
+So we can count ourselves lucky that she chose London for her own restaurant (and secret Mezcal Bar) with sharing dishes like wood-grilled chicken and whole sea bream cooked inside banana leaves.

 Details: 60 Wigmore Street, Marylebone, W1U 2RZ | Book here

 After running Noma Mexico (and blowing everyone’s socks off doing it), Santiago Lastra opened Kol in Marylebone.
 Now, you may think that this would set expectations for his debut restaurant unreasonably high, and you’d be right.
 But then, Santiago Lastra is unreasonably talented.
 Kol is beautiful.
 It’s welcoming.
 It’s got an extraordinary menu, stuffed with dishes like lobster & smoked chilli tacos, whole grilled octopus with bone marrow, and chalk stream trout tostada with berries and black garlic.
 You can also enjoy those as part of the Kol chef’s table experience, and there’s a separate mezcaleria for all manner of smoky cocktails…

 Details: 9 Seymour Street, Marylebone, W1H 5BT | Book here